-As in various part of life, legal regulations have been made, in order to equality of opportunity for men and women and to increase women's participation in business life.
-In this study, the legal arrangements for women employees in Turkish Labour Law were examined in the context of women's rights (as human rights) in a broad way and it was discussed whether these provisions were changes made in “favour” of women or were a manifestation of a male-dominated (patriarchal) mindset.
+As in various parts of life, legal regulations have been made to equal opportunity for men and women and increase women’s participation in business life.
+In this study, the legal arrangements for women employees in Turkish Labour Law (TLL) were examined in the context of women’s rights (as human rights) in a broad way, and it was discussed whether these provisions were changes made in “favour” of women or were a manifestation of a male-dominated (patriarchal) mindset.

-According to some academics, positive discrimination is an oxymoron (using opposite words together), a self-contradictory word.
-It is stated that inequality cannot be resolved with a “new kind of discrimination” and this does not contribute to the solution.
-According to the opposite opinion, positive discrimination is appropriate and useful in some areas of life; it makes a non-radical and practical contribution to resolve the problem of inequality.
+Some academics say positive discrimination is an oxymoron (using opposite words together), a self-contradictory word.
+It is stated that inequality cannot be resolved with a “new kind of discrimination” and thus does not contribute to the solution.
+According to the opposite opinion, positive discrimination is appropriate and useful in some areas of life; it makes a non-radical and practical contribution to resolving the problem of inequality.
 Accordingly, it should be possible to make arrangements to improve the situation of disadvantaged groups in favour of them, excluding fields that require special skills such as art or science.

 In our opinion, positive discrimination would not be possible in an ideal world where there is absolute equality (a parity) between men and women (physical condition should not be considered in this context).
-But today, most of the women are forced to live in relationships which are needed some sort of dependence where they do not have economic or social freedoms.
-We consider it important to support any initiative that improves the living conditions of women and we do not agree with the view that perceives positive discrimination as a form of privilege.
+But today, most women are forced to live in relationships which are needed some dependence where they do not have economic or social freedoms.
+We consider it important to support any initiative that improves the living conditions of women, and we disagree with the view that perceives positive discrimination as a form of privilege.

-However, it should be remarked that the positive discrimination is not a suitable instrument to eliminate the equality problem determinately.
-Even if the incentives called positive discrimination serve a current and positive purpose; they are not enough to solve the problem radically.
+However, it should be remarked that positive discrimination is not a suitable instrument to eliminate the equality problem determinately.
+Even if the incentives called positive discrimination serve a current and positive purpose, they are not enough to solve the problem radically.

 What is protected by this provision?
 Why does the legislator not allow women employees to work underground or underwater?
-In our opinion, this provision is an appearance of one of the oldest biases against women, the notion of "physical disadvantage".
-In our opinion, although it can be accepted that working in the sewer or underground may not be a convenient job for everyone, the regulation that all the women cannot work in these jobs is against fundamental human rights, especially the principle of equality any way.
+In our opinion, this provision is an appearance of one of the oldest biases against women, the notion of “physical disadvantage.”
+In our opinion, although it can be accepted that working in the sewer or underground may not be a convenient job for everyone, the regulation that all women cannot work in these jobs is against fundamental human rights, especially the principle of equality anyway.

-Article 72 of the Labour Law, which is stated in footnote number (5), states that women of all ages and men under the age of 18 are also within the scope of the prohibition in the above-mentioned jobs.
-It is not possible to say that the provision that indirectly equates women to minor boys have a positive effect on women and this should not be evaluated within the scope of positive discrimination.
-The idea of “perceiving women as individuals in need of protection” lies in the intellectual background of such legal regulations and practices which basically coincides with the idea that the women's movement is confronting.
+Article 72 of the Labour Law, which is stated in footnote number 5, states that women of all ages and men under the age of 18 are also within the scope of the prohibition in the jobs mentioned above.
+It is not possible to say that the provision that indirectly equates women to minor boys positively affects women, which should not be evaluated within the scope of positive discrimination.
+The idea of “perceiving women as individuals in need of protection” lies in the intellectual background of such legal regulations and practices which coincides with the idea that the women’s movement is confronting.

 Just as equality cannot be achieved by banning employment opportunities for women in certain fields of work, it is also not possible to enhance the number of woman employees by such means.
 Whether or not to labour in such works should be the woman’s own choice.